kstenerud/concise-encoding/ce-structure.md

 Document Version Specifier
 --------------------------

-The version specifier is composed of a 1-byte type identifier (`c` for CTE, 0x83 for CBE) followed by the [version number](#version), which is an unsigned integer representing the version of this specification that the document adheres to.
+The version specifier is composed of a 1-byte type identifier - 0x63 (`c`) for CTE, 0x83 for CBE - followed by the [version number](#version), which is an unsigned integer representing the version of this specification that the document adheres to.

 **Example**: